tronprotocol/documentation/English_Documentation/TRON_Protocol/TRON_Wallet_RPC-API.md

 Two things can be gained through freezing balance:

 a.
-Sun points.
-Each update of blockchain transaction consumes sun points (if more than 10s from the previous transaction, the current transaction does not consume any points).
-Sun points obtained=drops*frozen duration.
-Each transaction (all operations altering blockchain accounts) consumes 100,000 sun points.
+Bandwidth  points.
+Each update of blockchain transaction consumes bandwidth  points (if more than 10s from the previous transaction, the current transaction does not consume any points).
+Bandwidth  points obtained=suns*frozen duration.
+Each transaction (all operations altering blockchain accounts) consumes 100,000 bandwidth  points.
 b.
 Votes.
 The amount of votes gained equals to the amount of frozen TRX.

 ## 27. Unfreeze Balance